-BBQ (Block Bad Queries) is a simple script that protects your website against malicious URL requests.
+BBQ Firewall is a lightweight, super-fast plugin that protects your site against a wide range of threats.
 BBQ checks all incoming traffic and quietly blocks bad requests containing nasty stuff like

 This URL is blocked by BBQ because of the colon

 To resolve the issue, we can install the BBQ whitelist plugin and remove the matching pattern from

 $request_uri_array, which matches against the requested URI.
 To do so, open the plugin file and edit the “whitelist items” like so:

 $bbq_whitelist_request_uri_items = array('\/http\:', '\:\/\/');

 Here we have added two items to the whitelist array,

 \:\/\/.
 Save, upload, and done.
 BBQ now will ignore the specified patterns and thus restore access to the URL.
 This solution can be used to resolve any false positive.